z33pX/mpl_finance_ext/README.md

 # mpl_finance_ext

 mpl_finance_ext provides functions to plot and evaluate finance data.
+It is a tool for experimenting with algorithms for algotrading.
 It supports mainly five functions:

 * Candlestick chart -- `plot_candlestick()`